What is Church?

 4) For communal prayer and praise

-The early believers also constantly dwelt in common prayers.
+The early believers also continued steadfastly in common prayers.
 The Apostle Paul wrote to Timothy how to act in the church.
 He wrote to him that, first of all, at church meetings, prayers should be made for all people, especially for those in power.
 Let's read the Scriptures that say this:

 Acts 2:42 "They continued steadfastly in the apostles' teaching and fellowship, in the breaking of bread, and prayer."